43876079

 Robert Milkins Loses Snooker Tour Card Following Q School Defeats

-At 50 years old, Milkins now faces an uncertain future outside the professional circuit, marking a significant turning point in his storied snooker career.
+At 50 years old, Milkins now faces an uncertain future in professional snooker after a distinguished career spanning nearly three decades.

 SUBSCRIBE FOR UPDATES